sarahlevins/shecodes-week-6-task-2/README.md

 Remember to test your code thoroughly against many different cases because we will try and break it ;)

 Remember to use git to store your code!

-Tasks:

-- calculate a check digit

-- validate a given check digit

-- accept a barcode and algorithm through user input

-- add error handling for if the user gives incorrect input